AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

-The fact that the code is not instantiated means that only the first translation phase (the definition time) is performed, which checks for correct syntax and names that don’t depend on template parameters.
+The fact that the code is not instantiated means that only the first translation phase (the definition time) is performed, which checks for correct syntax and names that don't depend on template parameters.
 For example:
 ```c++
 template <typename T>